11july/group1/README.md

-# Group 1 Question to done :
+# Group 1 Questions to done :